jmillanacosta/retractable/docs/schema.md

 ### [hasRetractionNotice](#hasRetractionNotice)

-The `retrct:hasRetractionNotice` object property relates a retracted paper" to its corresponding retraction notice.
+The `retrct:hasRetractionNotice` object property relates a retracted paper to its corresponding retraction notice.

 | Property           | Description                                                                                                                       |
 |--------------------|-----------------------------------------------------------------------------------------------------------------------------------|